We're giving you the chance to win back the value of your meal - every time you dine this month!

 Smoking Goat, Shoreditch

-What: Smoking Goat has been a smash hit from the minute it opened its doors back in 2014, serving Thai barbecue small plates cooked in large clay pots.
-Dishes are made for sharing and include Massaman smoked short tib, lardo rice, barbecue beef heart with coriander and peanut salad, and kra pow smoked mutton.
+What: Smoking Goat has been a smash hit from the minute it opened its doors back in 2014, serving Thai barbecue small plates and sharers.
+Dishes are made for sharing and include Massaman smoked short rib, lardo rice, barbecue beef heart with coriander and peanut salad, and kra pow smoked mutton.
+If there’s one thing you can’t do without at Smoking Goat, it has to be the fish sauce chilli fried chicken wings - they’re a firm contender for the best in London.

 Where: 64 Shoreditch High Street, E1 6JJ